andrewniscool/Momentum-Task-Managing-App/README.md

 Using Momentum

+- When first loaded in, app will ask for your name.
+This is only to fill in the title and have the app call you by name, but this step is optional.

 - Add a Task: Tap the + button in the top right to open the add task modal.
 Enter a title and (optional) description.
 - Mark Complete: Tap anywhere on a task card (except the icons) to toggle completion.
 Completed tasks are crossed out.
 - Edit Task: Tap the ✏️ icon.